 Duration: Approximately 2 hours.

-Option #2: If you prefer to delve into your own inner artistic streak, I highly recommend taking a private art class with a professional artist.
+Option #2: If you prefer to delve into your own inner artistic streak, I highly recommend taking a pottery class with a professional artist.

-Get off the beaten track and try your hand at painting and mixed media arts with Lauren Mantecon’s Art Alchemy Studio.
-Lauren offers lots of fun with her mixed media and painting classes in her professional studio.
-Or play in the mud, throwing pots, or hand-molding clay with Paseo Pottery Ceramics artist volunteers help you learn and create with clay.
-Both activities will have you taking home your hand-made mementos of your creative experience in Santa Fe.
-Keep in mind no prior experience is required for hands-on art classes.
+Play in the mud, throwing pots, or hand-molding clay with Paseo Pottery Professional ceramics artist volunteers help you learn and create with clay.
+You’ll take home your hand-made mementos of your creative experience in Santa Fe.
+Keep in mind no prior experience is required for hands-on classes.
 Simply come with a curious mind and be prepared to have lots of fun making a mess!

 Duration: Approximately 2 hours.